MaskofDevil/sort-cli/README.md

 # Getting Started
 * Clone this repo and run `./Sort` [for linux] or `.\Sort.exe` [for windows]
+* If you have gcc or clang installed then compile and run the Sort.c file

 ### ⭐ Star this repo